ayaka-qc/ayaka-qc.github.io/index.md

 1. Naganuma, A. "Post-Disaster Economic Dynamics After the 2016 Fort McMurray Wildfire: Evidence from a Difference-in-Differences Analysis."
    - Status: Data access for Longitudinal Administrative Databank approved via Statistics Canada Research Data Centre.
 2. Naganuma, A.\*, Matsumoto, S.\*, Uakeia, T., and Nakayama, M. "Student Attitudes toward Climate Adaptation in Kiribati and the Marshall Islands: Evidence From USP-Tarawa and CMI Surveys."
-   - Status: Status: Analysis complete; manuscript in preparation for Journal of Disaster Research (planned submission: January 2026).
+   - Status: Analysis complete; manuscript in preparation for Journal of Disaster Research (planned submission: January 2026).
 3. Naganuma, A. “Impact of the EU's Carbon Border Adjustment Mechanism and Canada's carbon pricing:
 A partial equilibrium approach to Canada’s steel sector.”
    - Status: initial draft complete; revisions underway.
 Journal submission planned (venue TBD); SSRN preprint forthcoming.